 Essentially, to create a fully distinguishable name, you must change the name itself, not just the syntax.
 If you need to make your name unique but don’t want to get rid of it completely, try rearranging the words, finding synonyms, adding prefixes or suffixes, using different spellings, or adding/removing words.

-What you do next depends entirely on what your goal.
+What you do next depends entirely on what your goal is.
 If you’re checking for name availability and your name is free in Nebraska, you can proceed to reserve it and use it on your Certificate of Organization.

 Want to protect your business name?
 You can reserve it for 120 days by submitting an Application for Reservation and paying $15.
 If you’re ready to start your business right away, though, you’re better off skipping the reservation and using the name on your Certificate of Organization, which will register it automatically.